EICAA/docs/Getting Started/signup.md

 - Keep your login credentials safe and do not share them with anyone.
 - Regularly update your password for enhanced security.

 That's it!
 You're now ready to enjoy all the features and benefits of EICAA-DP.
-If you encounter any issues, don't hesitate to reach out to our support team at [Support Email or Contact Information].
+If you encounter any issues, don't hesitate to reach out to our support team at [info@univations.de](mailto:info@univations.de).